outragedpinkracoon/vim_notes/cheatsheet.md

 gg - move to the top of the buffer
 V - select current line
 G - move to end of buffer

+### Tree view
+SPC f t - open tree view
+The tree view is clickable, and can be focused and unfocused using the window commands mentioned previously.
+It is traversed using hjkl or the arrow keys as normal.
+Hitting enter will expand a folder.

+Pressing | on an item in the tree view opens it up in a new vertical frame